-(a) General Provision.
+- (a) General Provision.
 A Market Analysis prepared for the Department must evaluate the need for decent, safe, and sanitary housing at rental rates or sales prices that eligible tenants can afford.
-The analysis must determine the feasibility of the subject Development rental rates or sales price, and state conclusions as to the impact of the Development with respect to the determined housing needs.
+The analysis must determine the feasibility of the subject Property rental rates or sales price and state conclusions as to the impact of the Property with respect to the determined housing needs.
 The Market Analysis must include a statement that the report preparer has read and understood the requirements of this section.
 The Market Analysis must also include a statement that the person or company preparing the Market Analysis is a disinterested party and will not materially benefit from the Development in any other way than receiving a fee for performing the Market Analysis, and that the fee is in no way contingent upon the outcome of the Market Analysis.
-The report must also include the following statement, "any person signing this Report acknowledges that the Department may publish the full report on the Department's website, release the report in response to a request for public information and make other use of the report as authorized by law."

-- (b) Self-Contained.
+The report must also include the following statement, "all persons who have a property interest inany person signing this report hereby must acknowledge Report acknowledges that the Department may publish the full report on the Department's website, release the report in response to a request for public information and make other use of the report as authorized by law." - (b) Self-Contained.
 A Market Analysis prepared for the Department must allow the reader to understand the market data presented, the analysis of the data, and the conclusions derived from such data.
 All data presented should reflect the most current information available and the report must provide a parenthetical (in-text) citation or footnote describing the data source.
 The analysis must clearly lead the reader to the same or similar conclusions reached by the Market Analyst.
 All steps leading to a calculated figure must be presented in the body of the report. - (c) Market Analyst Qualifications.
-A Market Analysis submitted to the Department must be prepared and certified by an approved Qualified Market Analyst. (§2306.67055) The Department will maintain an approved Market Analyst list based on the guidelines set forth in paragraphs (1) (2) of this subsection. - (1) The approved Qualified Market Analyst list will be updated and published annually on or about November 1st.
-If not listed as an approved Qualified Market Analyst by the Department, a Market Analyst may request approval by submitting items in subparagraphs (A) (F) of this paragraph at least 30 calendar days prior to the first day of the competitive tax credit Application Acceptance Period or 30 calendar days prior to submission of any other application for funding for which the Market Analyst must be approved.
+A Market Analysis submitted to the Department must be prepared and certified by an approved Qualified Market Analyst. (§2306.67055) The Department will maintain an approved Market Analyst list based on the guidelines set forth in paragraphs (1) (3) of this subsection. - (1) The approved Qualified Market Analyst list will be updated and published annually on or about November 1st.
+If not listed as an approved Qualified Market Analyst by the Department, a Market Analyst may request approval by submitting items in subparagraphs (A) (F) of this paragraph at least thirty (30) calendar days prior to the first day of the competitive tax credit Application Acceptance Period or thirty (30) calendar days prior to submission of any other application for funding for which the Market Analyst must be approved.
 An already approved Qualified Market Analyst will remain on the list so long as at least one (1) Market Analysis has been submitted to the Department in the previous 12 months or items (A), (B), (C) and (E) are submitted prior to October 1st.
-Otherwise, the Market Analyst will automatically be removed from the list. - (A) Franchise Tax Account Status from the Texas Comptroller of Public Accounts (not applicable for sole proprietorships); - (B) A current organization chart or list reflecting all members of the firm who may author or sign the Market Analysis.
-A firm with multiple offices or locations must indicate all members expected to be providing Market Analysis; - (C) Resumes for all members of the firm or subcontractors who may author or sign the Market Analysis; - (D) General information regarding the firm's experience including references, the number of previous similar assignments and timeframes in which previous assignments were completed; - (E) Certification from an authorized representative of the firm that the services to be provided will conform to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the Application Round in which each Market Analysis is submitted; and - (F) A sample Market Analysis that conforms to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the year in which the sample Market Analysis is submitted. - (2) During the underwriting process each Market Analysis will be reviewed and any discrepancies with the rules and guidelines set forth in this section may be identified and require timely correction.
-Subsequent to the completion of the Application Round and as time permits, staff or a review appraiser will re-review a sample set of submitted market analyses to ensure that the Department's Market Analysis Rules and Guidelines are met.
-If it is found that a Market Analyst has not conformed to the Department's Market Analysis Rules and Guidelines, as certified to, the Market Analyst will be notified of the discrepancies in the Market Analysis and will be removed from the approved Qualified Market Analyst list.
+Otherwise, the Market Analyst will automatically be removed from the list. - (A) Franchise Tax Account Status from the Texas Comptroller of Public Accounts (not applicable for sole proprietorships): - (B) A current organization chart or list reflecting all members of the firm who may author or sign the Market Analysis.
+A firm with multiple offices or locations must indicate all members expected to be providing Market Analysis.